blacrabbit/M1hammadam1n/README.md

 ### 🧑‍💻 About Me

-I'm a Junior Flutter Developer with over 1.5 years of experience.
+I'm a  Flutter Developer with over 1.5 years of experience.
 I completed an internship and worked officially at **Smarts Software**, where I contributed to developing mobile apps for car rental services and an e-commerce store for computer hardware.

 I actively work with **Dart/Flutter**, integrate **Firebase**, **Supabase**, REST APIs, and use **PostgreSQL** databases.
 I have experience with **Provider** and **Bloc** architectures, and confidently apply OOP and MVVM principles.